Ethan Brooks

-Ethan Barbier Brooks (born April 27, 1972) is a former American football offensive tackle in the National Football League (NFL) for the Atlanta Falcons, St. Louis Rams, Arizona Cardinals, Baltimore Ravens and Dallas Cowboys.
+Ethan Barbier Brooks (born April 27, 1972) is an American former professional football offensive tackle in the National Football League (NFL) for the Atlanta Falcons, St. Louis Rams, Arizona Cardinals, Baltimore Ravens and Dallas Cowboys.
 He played college football at Williams College.

-Early years
+Early life

 Brooks grew up in Simsbury, Connecticut.
 He attended Westminster School, a small prep school with a poor football record while he was there.
 He was not recruited by Division I-A schools, but had opportunities to play with a scholarship at Division I-AA schools.

 His father Alan had gone to Wesleyan University and was good enough to be invited to the Baltimore Colts training camp.
 When Brooks graduated, Williams College had a better football program than Wesleyan and the other school of the "Little Three", Amherst College, good enough to be a Division III "football power".